- Brand name

 The usual starting dose for children from 10 years of age and adolescents is one tablet of 500 mg or 850 mg once daily.
 Your doctor may increase or decrease the dose, depending on your blood glucose levels.

-The maximum recommended dose is 2 g taken as two or three divided doses.
+The maximum recommended dose is 2000 mg daily, taken as two or three divided doses.

 How to take it